S2E/s2e-old/docs/SystemTap.rst

    # the dpkg -i of the new ones:
    $ dpkg -r linux-image-2.6.26.8-s2e.deb

-   # You can use the -I option to dpkg to list info about the package file,
+   # You can use the -I option of dpkg to list info about the package file,
-   # including its name (used in the -r option)
+   # including its name (used in the -r option).

 Install SystemTap with the following steps: